 On the positive side – we now have the opportunity to try out ways of gathering virtually for all sorts of purposes, including prayer, learning, socializing, and sharing our fears and concerns in a caring and reassuring space.

-We are holding a regular virtual Kabbalat Shabbat service each Friday (see above).
+We are holding a regular virtual Kabbalat Shabbat service each Friday (see above), and Havdalah at the end of Shabbat.

 On Monday evenings, Rabbi Joel is running a short series of sessions on Jews and Race – how people with black skin are presented in classical Jewish sources.